10 Different Types of Mortgage Loans Homebuyers Should Know About

 1. Conventional loans

-A popular type of conventional mortgage is a conforming loan.
+The most common type of conventional mortgage is a conforming loan.
 It adheres to Fannie Mae and Freddie Mac guidelines and has loan limits, which often change annually to adjust for increases in home values.
-The 2020 conforming loan limit for most U.S. counties is $548,250, up from $510,400 in most parts of the U.S. In high-cost areas, the limit was raised to $822,375.
+The 2023 conforming loan limit is $726,200 for a single-family home in most of the U.S.

-- Requires borrowers to provide in-depth income, employment, credit, asset and debt documentation for approval
+- Require borrowers to provide in-depth income, employment, credit, asset and debt documentation for approval

-- Typically requires PMI for a down payment of less than 20%
+- Typically require PMI for a down payment of less than 20%

 Ideal for: Borrowers with a steady income and employment history, strong credit and at least a 3% down payment.